global-roam/InterviewQuestions/README.md

 	{
 		"TimeStamp": "2015-08-17T11:00:00+10:00",
 		"Region": "Brisbane CBD",
-		"SummedGeneration": 1000 // sum of the generation for each power station in the region "Brisbane CBD" for 11AM },
+		"SummedGeneration": 1000 // summed generation for each power station in the region "Brisbane CBD" for 11AM },
 	{
 		"TimeStamp": "2015-08-17T11:00:00+10:00",
 		"Region": "South-West Queensland",
-		"SummedGeneration": 1500 // sum of the generation for each power station in the region "South-West Queensland" for 11AM },
+		"SummedGeneration": 1500 // summed generation for each power station in the region "South-West Queensland" for 11AM },
 	...
 	,
 	{
 		"TimeStamp": "2015-08-17T11:05:00+10:00",
 		"Region": "Brisbane CBD",
-		"SummedGeneration": 900 // sum of the generation for each power station in the region "Brisbane CBD" for 11:05AM },
+		"SummedGeneration": 900 // summed generation for each power station in the region "Brisbane CBD" for 11:05AM },
 	...
 ]